 The same is true of Bat Boy.
 And Cry-Baby.

 One of the reasons the Laughs-At-Any-Cost approach so often fails is that the shows I'm talking about are really funny, but they're a lot more than funny.
-Cry-Baby, for example, is about class and injustice in America, but it makes its serious point through outrageous satire.
+Little Shop is the Faust story, after all.
+Cry-Baby is about class and injustice in America.
 Bat Boy is about moral hypocrisy in American culture.
 Urinetown is about the shallowness of American politics.
 Load them up with funny voices, mugging, schtick, unmotivated gags, and you kill everything cool about the shows.

 There's nothing less funny than the effort to be funny.
 When you try really hard to make a show funny, when you look for schtick to add, when you cram a show full of "bits," you essentially end up with a straight-to-video Pauly Shore movie.
 And nobody wants that.
 If the audience can tell you're trying to be funny, they'll find it far less amusing.
 Comedy is at its best when it sneaks up on you and surprises you.
 If you see it coming a mile away, it's less funny.
 Comedy needs two things to work -- it has to tell the truth, and it has to be a surprise, or in the best of both worlds, it tells a surprising truth.
 When an actor or director is just throwing in silly bullshit to try to get a laugh, the audience sees it coming, so the surprise is lost.
 And when the director or actor's agenda is getting laughs instead of telling a good story, the truth gets lost too.